 When I was 18 years old, the Columbine shooting happened near Littleton Colorado.
 It shocked the nation and caused America to ask “How can we prevent this from happening again.”
 I lived in Littleton in the aftermath of that shooting and saw the birth of the “anti-bullying movement”.
 After some encouragement from my mentors, I decided to start speaking in schools as an effort to provide a solution to this major problem in schools.

-The word "Bully" is the #1 reason why we cannot solve social problems.
+The word "Bully" is the #1 reason why we have a hard time solving social problems.
 “Bully” is a judgment term like the word “Jerk”.
 It’s not nice to call kids jerks, so I don’t call them bullies either.
 Schools would be wise to retire the word.

 From a scientific (sociological) perspective, people are mean to each other for only three reasons.